elad237/leaderboard-project/README.md

 ## Built With

 - Major languages HTML, CSS and Javascript
-- webpack and ES6 features
+- web pack and ES6 features
 - Technologies used Javascript web pack

 ## Important Links